 Build interactive FAQs

 It’s a good idea to ensure that your chatbots are ready to answer any FAQs your customers might have.
-Without prompting them to simply visit the FAQ page and scan it themselves, the communication will be much more efficient.
+This way, they won’t have to visit the FAQ page and scan it themselves, and communication will be much more efficient.

 Use rich text and content

 Rich text and content supports different text formatting, like italics, bold text, and underlining.
 It’s more engaging to read text in different formats, font sizes, and colored text than just plain writing, wouldn’t you agree?